pablodecm/phd_thesis/src/103_chapter_3.md

-the summary statistics considered in the analysis provided by the simulated observations from process $j$ is substandard, e.g. the number of simulated observations that could be realistically simulated is not sufficient, the the contribution from the mentioned mixture component might have to be estimated from experimental observations directly.
+the summary statistics considered in the analysis provided by the simulated observations from process $j$ is substandard, e.g. the number of simulated observations that could be realistically simulated is not sufficient, then the contribution from the mentioned mixture component might have to be estimated from experimental observations directly.

-The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend on the specifics of the process as well the the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criterion.
+The actual procedure used for modelling the contribution for a given mixture component $j$ from data depend on the specifics of the process as well the details analysis considered, but often includes some re-weighting factor obtained from simulated observations or additional experimental observations with an orthogonal selection criterion.
 Such data-driven